 What people have said:

 “I really enjoyed your class.
 It was actually one of the best and most informative classes I took in my undergrad.
-Thank you for sharing all the facts with us.” – Robin Nemesszeghy, computer science and linguistics (2017)
+Thank you for sharing all the facts with us.” – Robin Nemesszeghy, Computer Science and Linguistics, University of Toronto (2017)

 “They say in order to have mastered something, you should be able to teach it to someone else, and the prof and TA have done an extremely great job.
-Never have I seen a class so attentive.” – from student evaluations
+Never have I seen a class so attentive.” – from University of Toronto student evaluations (2016)

-“Jennifer was an engaging and interesting lecturer and made use of different media in her lectures to contribute to her explanation of course concepts, which I thought was both extremely helpful and indicative of her dedication to students’ understanding and taking away something substantial from the course.” – from student evaluations
+“Jennifer was an engaging and interesting lecturer and made use of different media in her lectures to contribute to her explanation of course concepts, which I thought was both extremely helpful and indicative of her dedication to students’ understanding and taking away something substantial from the course.” – from University of Toronto student evaluations (2016)